etchichury/trust/README.md

 > - [...]
 > - modify routing tables;

 After that, we add a new protocol address (`ip addr add` command) specifing the range of IPs and the device to add the address to (`man ip-address` for more information).
 We are also going to need to bring up the device interface using the `ip link set` command (`man ip-link` for more information).
-To avoid going trhough these steps every time, we can create a bash script to do it for us.
+To avoid going through these steps every time, we can create a bash script to do it for us.

 I learned a new bash syntax (`$!`) which gets the process ID (PID) of the last job run in the background.